 to number items in pencil for identification and security.

-to organise appropriate conservation treatments, including the physical repair of items, where and when considered necessary by the Special Collections & Archives Manager.
+to organise appropriate conservation treatments, including the physical repair of items, where and when considered necessary by the Special Collections & Archives staff.

 to restrict or withhold public access to items if in a fragile condition until necessary conservation work has been carried out.

 The collections will be made available to the public for purposes of academic research free of charge in the Special Collections & Archives during their advertised opening hours.

 By agreement between the Donor and Special Collections & Archives restrictions may be placed on public access to individual items.

 Donors may inspect their items in the Special Collections & Archives during opening hours by prior appointment.